aelfric/ncfl-livedocs/events/ld.md

   soon as you are in the room and able.
 If it is a double flighted round, press the {{button}} (formerly known as the "Start Button") for the Flight 1 ballot.
-- If you are not assigned a round: report to the Judge Lounge and wait until you have been released by the TAB Room Staff.
+- If you are not assigned a round: report to the Judge Standby Room and wait until you have been released by the TAB Room Staff.
 You will be released when all rounds have started.
-- We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the Judge Lounge if you are not scheduled for a round.
+- We may need to ask you to substitute for a missing judge, so it is critical that you report to and remain in the Judge Standby Room if you are not scheduled for a round.
 - **You can be fined for not reporting to your room on time**.
 If the TAB Room has to substitute a new/different judge for your assigned round, you will be